-Locate the Volume icon in your system tray and click it to open the volume control panel
+Step 3: Locate the Volume icon in your system tray and click it to open the volume control panel

 To hear the sound being recorded during the recording process when using the microphone function on the front panel, do not select the Mute check box under Front Pink In or Front Green In in Master Volume.
-It is recommended that you set the volume at a middle level.
+It is recommended that you set the volume at a middle level

-To hear the sound being recorded during the recording process when using the microphone function on the back panel, do not select the Mute check box under Rear Pink In in Master Volume.
+To hear the sound being recorded during the recording process when using the microphone function on the back panel, do not select the Mute check box under Rear Pink In or Rear Blue In in Master Volume.
 It is recommended that you set the volume at its middle level.